lenapan/Oldies-Movie-Buster/README.md

 ## Basic Features

-- Lists movies with retro designs
+- Lists movies with retro designs;
-- Movies are categorized
-- Each VHS tape shows rental price and sale price
-- Each movie has an indicator to show the user run time
+- Each movie shows user rating;
+- Description is displayed when the 'View detail' button is clicked;
+- Creation of 'Add Comment' box;
+- 'Add to Cart' button is configured to display.

 ## Technologies Used